cparedes/redbluemagenta.com/about.markdown

 <p><a href="/images/ian.jpg" title="Ian in the flesh" rel="lightbox"><img src="/images/ian.jpg" width="300" height="225" class="aligncenter" /></a></p>

-I currently work for [3TIER] [1] as a systems administrator.
+I currently work for [Blue Box Group] as a senior system administrator.
 I also design a few websites as a hobby with XHTML and CSS, and I occasionally volunteer my time for various nonprofit and academic organizations, such as [The Critical Gaming Project] [3] and [Noise for the Needy] [4].
 I also program in Ruby as a hobby, and more often than not, they are usually apps